 Step 3.
 Prime.

 I’ve also had great luck with this brand of primer too.
-I’m fans of both!
+I’m a fan of both!

 Step 4.
 Chalk paint desk.

-Since I was using a paint brush for all of the paint, I decided to try out this paint additive that is supposed to help reduce brush marks.
-I added in the recommended amount to the paint before starting.
+Since I was using a paintbrush for all of the paint, I decided to try out this paint additive that is supposed to help reduce brush marks.
+I added the recommended amount to the paint before starting.